avi-jit/avi-jit.github.io/index.md

 # Updates

 **Mar 2021:** Our survey on number representations was accepted to [NAACL 2021](https://2021.naacl.org/).
-Will follow up with the pdf link and a blog post soon!
+Will follow up with the pdf link and a blog post soon.

 **Feb 2021:** Volunteered to write a layperson article on [human-AI trust](https://isi.edu/news/story/433) for the ISI Communications team.